oleganza/bitcoin-papers/JointEscrow.md

 Withholding Unlocked Funds
 --------------------------

 It is possible that once Bob half-signs transaction that unlocks funds, Alice keeps her copy of that transaction indefinitely, as a part of her "pension fund".
-She technically can spend her portion of funds any time, but Bob must wait for her to do so to access his funds.
-To prevent this attack, after locking up their funds, but before executing the contract, both parties may sign a time-locked transaction that spends both their funds to an unspendable address (e.g. all-zero).
+She technically can spend her portion of funds any time, but Bob must wait for her to access his part of unlocked funds.
+To mitigate that attack, after locking up their funds, but before executing the contract, both parties may sign and exchange a time-locked transaction that spends both their funds to an unspendable address (e.g. all-zero).
 This way, if Alice tries to withhold a half-signed transaction, she risks having all funds permanently destroyed by Bob after a certain point in time.
 So she has additional incentive to play nice and finalize the transaction as soon as possible.

 Features